Display advertising has been around for over 20 years, yet many advertisers are asking themselves if it’s still worth investing in.

 Google’s display ad builder is a pretty awesome yet underrated tool which can help you create banners for your campaign in a matter of minutes.

-Properly targeting your audience is a crucial step in the creation of your campaign.
+Properly targeting your audience is a pivotal step in the creation of your campaign.
 By knowing which audiences convert best on your website you can maximize your ROI with little effort.

 And this is where the power of Google Analytics comes in.

 All the data about the behavior and demographics of your users can help you create strong customer personas.
-Crafting messages specifically for those audiences and targeting them in a display campaign will increase your chances of creating a successful campaign.
+Crafting messages specifically for those audiences and targeting them with your banner ads will increase your chances of creating a successful display advertising campaign.

 However, be aware that the audience targeting options can vary depending on the advertising network you are using.